thypad/bovespa/README.rst

 **Warning**:

+The main motivation of the development of this package is to create a way to go from the historical stock quotes given by bovespa, to the adjusted quotes you get in big stock websites, which take into account splits, dividends and so on.
+Performance is not a big issue here, rather than fast, this package should be complete, that is, it should allow someone to do whatever they want to do with the information present in the bovespa historical stock quotes files.
+One other objective is to store the data that we obtain from other places in simple formats, maybe csv, so that anyone can use that data, even if they don't know python.

+So, summing up, this package wants to be given a bovespa historical stock quote file as input, and it will create a simple interface to extract information present in it, so you can store it in pandas, or in a database of your choice, AND in the future, it will also adjust the stock price history for splits, dividends, etc.

-Even though you can read the prices of the historical files with this package, do realize that the prices are not adjusted for things like splits, dividends and so on, so if you compare the prices obtained with these files with the prices in well-known stock quote websites, there will be differences.
+Beware that since the historic stock quote prices given by bovespa are not adjusted for things like splits, dividends and so on, if you compare the prices obtained with these files with the prices in well-known stock quote websites, there will be differences.
 If you want to check if the code does indeed get correct prices, just use a recent date (few days ago), that should be safe.
 I plan to adjust the prices for the historical data, but that is a big project, because I'll need dividend history and other such things, so for now, it is what it is.